frnunez/frnunez.github.io/_posts/2019-09-05-dcainspections-post.md

 ```

 ## Code
-You can check out the Pyton code used using the following methods:
+You can check out the Python code used using the following methods:

 1. Github Page: [Francisco's Repository](https://github.com/frnunez/SU-Grad-Portfolio/tree/master/IST%20652%20-%20Scripting%20for%20Data%20Analysis%20-%20DCA%20Inspections)